IndieGlue/unity2d-platformer-examples/README.md

 # unity2d-examples

-This repository is an archive of example code that we used for our game "The girl who met her shadow".
+This repository is an archive of example code that we used for our *platformer* game "The girl who met her shadow".

 Initially, our aim was to get rid of Unity's `Rigidbody2D` component completely so that we have more flexibility when creating any actions and collisions.
 After getting rid of `RigidBody2D` we experienced the power of using transform-based movements and decided to follow the rule to avoid any unity or 3rd party components (E.g. `Cinemachine`) that will compromise flexibility.